iamchrishckns/dotfiles/oh-my-posh/README.md

 brew install jandedobbeleer/oh-my-posh/oh-my-posh
 ```

 ---

-It is recommended to have a [Nerd Font](https://www.nerdfonts.com/) installed, otherwise the prompt will not look good 😟.
+It is recommended to have some kind of a [Nerd Font](https://www.nerdfonts.com/) installed, otherwise the prompt will not look good 😟.

+Right now I use [Delugia](https://github.com/adam7/delugia-code) which is a patched version of Cascadia Code with [Nerd Fonts](https://www.nerdfonts.com/) included.
+I use this instead of the original version of [Cascadia Code](https://github.com/microsoft/cascadia-code) by [Nerd Fonts](https://www.nerdfonts.com/) named "Caskaydia Cove Nerd Font" because I had some display issues with it.

+[Cascadia Code](https://github.com/microsoft/cascadia-code) is a open source monospaced font from Microsoft.

-My favorite [Nerd Font](https://www.nerdfonts.com/) which I use almost everywhere is "Caskaydia Cove Nerd Font" which is based on the open source monospaced font "[Cascadia Code](https://github.com/microsoft/cascadia-code)" from Microsoft.
+~~My favorite [Nerd Font](https://www.nerdfonts.com/) which I use almost everywhere is "Caskaydia Cove Nerd Font" which is based on the open source monospaced font "[Cascadia Code](https://github.com/microsoft/cascadia-code)" from Microsoft.~~